-- As previously noted, and unlike other proposals27, this chapter does not propose that preparers would be required to register and keep track of the cumulative amount of uncapitalised costs that relate to 'investments'.
-The input on which this discussion paper is built, did not identify as a user need information on the cumulative amounts of uncapitalised costs related to future earnings.
-This also means that users of financial statements will not be able to receive information on when the 'investments' are used and hence determine the 'correct' margins by matching the income of a period with the related expenses.
-It also means that the calculated returns will not be comparable between entities that have acquired intangibles and entities that have developed intangibles internally (under circumstances where the costs could not be capitalised). - 5.47 To the extent that the management provides an assessment of future-oriented expenses, the suggested disclosures on when the recognised expenses are expected to result in benefits could be used to estimate this.
+- 5.46 As previously noted, and unlike other proposals, this chapter does not propose that preparers would be required to register and keep track of the cumulative amount of uncapitalised costs that relate to 'investments'.
+The input on which this Discussion Paper is built, did not identify, as a user need, information on the cumulative amounts of uncapitalised costs related to future earnings.
+This also means that users of financial reports will not be able to receive information on when the 'investments' are used and hence determine the 'correct' margins by matching the income of a period with the related expenses.
+In addition, it means that the calculated returns will not be comparable between entities that have acquired intangibles and entities that have developed intangibles internally (under circumstances where the costs could not be capitalised). - 5.47 To the extent that the management provides an assessment of future-oriented expenses, the suggested disclosures on when the recognised expenses are expected to result in benefits could be used to estimate the unrecognised 'investments' and the use of it.
 However, this would require users to keep records of the 'investments' of previous periods and when the benefits of these were expected to incur.
 This may be less of an issue as financial information is digitalised.
 Users would, nevertheless, not receive information in advance if the 'investment' is no longer expected to result in benefits or if the time period for the benefits has changed.